Piikachad/WallpaperSwitcher/README.md

 ---
 ## Scripts

-- `wallpaper_linux.py` – Linux version of the script
+- `WallaperSwitcher.py` – Linux version of the script
-- `wallpaper_windows.py` – Windows version of the script
+- `WallaperSwitcherWindows.py` – Windows version of the script

 ---

-## License

-This project is licensed under the MIT License.